Home Sweet Homediddly-Dum-Doodily: Plot

-When Ned learns the Simpson children were never baptized, he is distraught and drives them to the Springfield River.
+During a quiz game of Bible questions, Ned becomes concerned when he learns the Simpson children know nothing of Christian history; something which the Flanders family believes one should start learning at baptism.
+When Lisa reveals that they have never been baptized, Ned becomes so distraught that he drives them to the Springfield River.
 When Homer and Marge are declared fit parents, they quickly head for the river to stop Ned from baptizing their children.
-Just as Ned is about to pour holy water on Bart, Homer prevents the water from hitting him and making him a baptized member of the Flanders family.
+Just as Ned is about to pour holy water on Bart, Homer pushes Bart away and the water falls on him instead, inadvertently making him a baptized member of the Flanders family.
 The Simpsons are reunited and head home together.

 Production

 "Home Sweet Homediddly-Dum-Doodily" was the first episode to be made after Bill Oakley and Josh Weinstein became show runners of The Simpsons.
 They wanted to start the season with an episode centering on the Simpson family.
 The story was pitched by writer George Meyer at a story retreat.
 Story retreats were held twice a year at a hotel room close to the studio lot, where all the writers gathered to pitch their ideas.
 Seventeen episodes were pitched at this particular story retreat.
 Out of them all, Weinstein considered this episode to be the best, and he thought the pitch by Meyer was the best he had ever heard.
 Oakley and Weinstein selected former full-time staff writer Jon Vitti to write the episode, wanting a "heavy hitter", since it was going to start the seventh production season.
 Vitti retained in his script most of what Meyer pitched at the retreat.

 The episode was directed by Susie Dietter.
 A statue portraying The Simpsons writer John Swartzwelder stands outside the courthouse in the episode.
 Oakley said that this was a mistake because he and Weinstein thought that Springfield was located in Swartzwelder County, incorrectly going off a montage in the season three episode "Dog of Death".
 Said montage depicts Springfield as being located in Springfield County; Swartzwelder is the adjoining county.
 The appearance of the female Child Protective Services agent is based on a high school teacher disliked by both Oakley and Weinstein.
 Cast member Hank Azaria's voice for Cletus was slightly distorted in this episode because, over the summer between seasons, Azaria and the producers had forgotten what Cletus sounded like.